kiliancm94/algorand_nft_sdk/stuff_todo.md

-### Installing the CLI

-To install the CLI you need to donwload first git package, you can clone it by executing the next command in the

 TODO:
 [x] Finished with ARC3
 [x] Repair when do anything that is not creating a token and it fails because